beeankha/Gettin-Rusty-With-It/README.md

 [The Rust Magazine](https://rustmagazine.org/) has some interesting resources!

-[Rust by Example](https://doc.rust-lang.org/rust-by-example/) is also supposed to be a great Rust resource.
+[Rust by Example](https://doc.rust-lang.org/rust-by-example/) is also supposed to be a great online source of Rust knowledge and practice, especially for experienced programmers.

 ## Future Exercises